radiantearth/stac-api-spec/item-search/README.md

 ## Link Relations

-The following Link relations should exist in the Landing Page (root).
+The following Link relations shall exist in the Landing Page (root).

 | **rel**        | **href**             | **From**         | **Description**                                                                                                                                                         |
 | -------------- | -------------------- | ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |